 Avoid prohibitive taxes with Caribbean second citizenship

-From the tax perspective, the Caribbean second citizenship programmes are especially worthwhile.
+From the tax perspective, the Caribbean citizenship programmes are especially worthwhile.
 For example, Dominican non-resident citizens are exempt from personal income tax unless sourced or derived in Dominica, plus exempt from wealth tax, inheritance tax and capital gains tax.
-Likewise, Saint Kitts and Nevis citizens pay no personal income tax, no inheritance tax, no wealth tax and no capital gains so long as you don’t sell assets within one year of purchase.
+Likewise, Saint Kitts and Nevis citizens pay no personal income tax, no inheritance tax, no wealth tax and no capital gains.

-The Caribbean programmes are also generally the most affordable (starting from around USD 100,000 and up) which means the ROI potential is even greater.
+The Caribbean programmes are also generally the most affordable, with an ROI that is even greater.
 Even the moderately wealthy are looking at saving money on taxes with Caribbean second citizenship.

 2 - Second citizenship can save money on visas

 Citizens from countries with powerful passports can travel visa-free or on visa-on-arrival terms to many locations worldwide.
-Singapore, for instance, has the most powerful passport in the world as of 2018, and holders can travel to 127 countries without any visa, and 39 by getting a visa when they arrive.
+Malta, for instance, has one of the most powerful passports in the world as of 2020, and holders can travel to 183 countries without any visa.

 In contrast, citizens from many other countries can travel to 50 or less countries on visa-free or visa-on-arrival terms – and that’s if they can get a visa at all.

-That has a not-insignificant cost implication, not only in terms of visa costs but also the costs associated with delaying your travel plans.
+That has a significant cost implication, not only in terms of visa costs but also the costs associated with delaying your travel plans.
 For instance, US citizens need a visa to visit Russia, setting them back nearly RUB 15,000 and up to 6 weeks.
-Citizens of Vanuatu, on the other hand, can visit Russia visa-free.
+Citizens of Grenada, on the other hand, can visit Russia visa-free.

 Avoid lost-business and visa costs with a European passport

-The best second citizenship-by-investment programmes on the global mobility front are generally European.
-For instance, Cypriot passport holders can travel to 156 countries on visa-free or visa-on-arrival terms; Maltese, 162; Bulgarian, 158.
+The best citizenship-by-investment programmes on the global mobility front are generally European.
+For instance, Montenegro passport holders can travel to 124 countries on visa-free or visa-on-arrival terms, Maltese citizens can travel to 183 visa-free etc.

 If you do travel often, second citizenship in these countries could well save you money (and time) by increasing the countries you can visit without paying for a visa in advance.
 Then there’s the money you save thanks to not missing important business and networking opportunities that often can’t wait weeks while you get a visa.